-    “On board, many were outraged that their rest days were reduced: they planned to be at sea until April 2, and they were taken, for example, on March 30.
+“On board, many were outraged that their days of rest were reduced: they planned to be at sea until April 2, and they were taken, for example, on March 30.
 They said: "We will sue, everything was paid for."
-Despite the fact that in Asian countries, for example, restaurants and beaches were already closed, swimming pools were sealed. "
+Despite the fact that in Asian countries, for example, restaurants and beaches were already closed, swimming pools were sealed ”.

 “People broke down the doors and ran away, not waiting for the decision on self-isolation”

 Upon arrival, we had a difficult procedure for getting out of the plane.
 It was necessary to fill out a large number of documents: a decision on self-isolation, a questionnaire arriving from abroad, a health passport, a card for passing tests, and then passengers were issued in batches in buses, before which they were treated with a special solution.